dyno-might/dyno-might.github.io/_posts/2026-07-06-hazard-ratios.md

 &nbsp;&nbsp;*est(HR) ≈ Πₜ HR(t)ᵖ⁽ᵗ⁾.*

+(Pardon the hideous typsetting.)
 That is, the estimated hazard ratio is the geometric average of age-dependent hazard ratios, weighted by the probability of dying at each age.
 It follows[^12] that the estimated *change* in hazard is approximately

 &nbsp;&nbsp;*est(ΔHR) ≈ ∑ₜ P(t) ΔHR(t)*.